an1n-dya/Capstone/README.md

-# Sports Meets - CS50w Capstone Project
+# Playfield - CS50w Capstone Project

 ## Overview

-Sports Meets is a dynamic web application designed to connect sports enthusiasts in local communities.
+Playfield is a dynamic web application designed to connect sports enthusiasts in local communities.
 The platform addresses the common problem of finding and organizing casual sports events by providing a streamlined, user-friendly interface that eliminates the clutter and complexity found in general community event platforms.

 The application allows users to create, discover, and join sports events in their area, fostering an active and engaged sports community.
-Unlike other community platforms that mix various types of events and content, Sports Meets focuses exclusively on sports activities, making it easier for athletes and sports enthusiasts to find exactly what they're looking for.
+Unlike other community platforms that mix various types of events and content, Playfield focuses exclusively on sports activities, making it easier for athletes and sports enthusiasts to find exactly what they're looking for.

 ## Distinctiveness and Complexity